A blood test isn't a warning, it's proof the exposure already happened. This lesson shows why.

 I did not start here.

 I started selling swabs to families who already had a poisoned kid.
 That was the first year of customers.
-Every order came with a story.
-A window sash.
-A thrifted plate.
-A vintage crib.
-The kid was already elevated.
-They were trying to find the source so they could pull it out and let the number come back down.
+Every order came with a story, a window sash or a thrifted plate or a vintage crib.
+The kid was already elevated, and they were trying to find the source so they could pull it out and let the number come back down.

 I went to a lead industry conference in march of 2024.
 I had a booth.
 In a bowl on the table I kept lead-painted ceramics that glowed under Fluoro-Spec.
 People walked up to the booth, saw the green, asked questions.
 By the end of the second day I had figured out something that should have been obvious: every person in that room was paid to act after a kid was already exposed. the inspectors, the abatement crews, the case managers, the lab techs.
 The whole system was downstream.